Many customers credit Cox cable internet for being fast and reliable—but pricing and customer service could be better.

 Our breakdown of Cox internet features

-While it’s not one of Reviews.org’s five fastest providers, Cox still has formidable speeds.
-Looking at results from our speed test over the past year, Cox delivers average downloads of 160.347Mbps.
-That’s a great speed, ranking Cox faster than major competitors like AT&T, Spectrum, and Frontier.
-Cox also gets a respectable average upload speed of 26.442Mbps, which is much slower than a fiber provider like Windstream but faster than many cable providers.
-And while it may not get fiber-optic speeds, Cox is faster than CenturyLink DSL or Frontier DSL packages.
+Cox is one of the five fastest providers.
+Looking at results from our speed test over the past year, Cox delivers average downloads of 243Mbps, ranking Cox faster than major competitors.
+Cox also gets a respectable average upload speed of 43Mbps, which is faster than many cable providers.

 As for reliability, customers who spoke with Reviews.org gave a mixed picture.
-While many found Cox reliable, some mentioned frequent outage issues.
+Many found Cox reliable, but some mentioned frequent outage issues.
 “The download and upload speeds varied wildly,” said software developer Aaron LaBounty, a former Cox customer in Tulsa, Oklahoma.

 Opting for unlimited data costs an extra $49.99 a month.
 That’s simply not worth the price unless you’re a content creator or have a big family with lots of data users.

 Cox offers some service bundle options that can reduce your monthly bills.
 The best bundle option is combining Cox Internet with a Cox Mobile, the company’s prepaid phone brand.
 A Cox Mobile phone plan costs between $15 and $45 a month, which is super affordable for a cellular carrier.
-Combining that with Cox Internet knocks $15 a month off your internet service.
+Combining that with Cox Internet gives you access to free unlimited data (that's $600 in yearly savings if you're interested in the unlimited data feature).

 Other Cox bundles let you combine your internet service with Cox TV, landline phone, or home security system—but the savings varies.
 M. J. Stevens, a customer in San Diego, pays for a bundle that combines Cox internet with a landline phone line and cable TV package.
 "But actually, if I ordered them separately, it would only be about five bucks more,” he said.